janobourian/aws/aws_solution_architect_associate/02_ec2_complete.md

         * RAM size must be less than 150 GB
         * Root Volume must be EBS, encrypted, not instance store and large
         * Not suported for bare metal instances
-        * Not be hibernated more than 60 years
+        * Not be hibernated more than 60 days
         * Use cases:
             * Long-running processing
             * Saving the RAM state